ashokkrish/spatialEpisim/README.md

 ## Feedback

 The app is maintained by Dr. Ashok Krishnamurthy.
-We welcome questions, insights, and feedback.

 Contact: [Ashok Krishnamurthy, Ph.D.](mailto:akrishnamurthy@mtroyal.ca)
 Website: <https://bit.ly/2YKrXjX>

+We welcome questions, insights, and feedback.
+We accept contributions via pull request.
+You can also open an issue if you find a bug, or have a suggestion.

 ## Terms of use

 -----